» Sudden Cardiac Arrest

 - Cardiac arrhythmias, a malfunction of the heart’s electrical system

 - Commotio Cordis, a blow to the heart that causes an arrhythmia

 When a person goes into sudden cardiac arrest, seconds and minutes can mean the difference between life and death.
 When someone is unresponsive and not breathing, call 911 and take action to help the victim.
 Learning CPR (cardiopulmonary resuscitation) and how to use an AED (Automated External Defibrillator) can save a life.
-Courses are offered regularly through the American Red Cross.
+Courses are offered regularly through the American Heart Association.
 If you or someone you know has experienced any of the signs or symptoms mentioned above, please contact your primary care physician.

-The Children's Hospital of Michigan offers pediatric cardiology services at specialty centers in Clinton Township, Detroit and Temporary Troy.
+The Children's Hospital of Michigan offers pediatric cardiology services at specialty centers in Clinton Township, Detroit and Troy.
 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500.